 How is ACCA course and exam structured?

-There are total of 13 exam papers to be completed in the ACCA syllabus.
+There is a total of 13 exam papers to be completed in the ACCA syllabus.
+The papers are structured according to three categories as below:

 ACCA Applied Knowledge